 Hi, Michael.
-Great to finally sit down with you.
+Great to sit down with you.
 Tell us how you got into photography.

 I had been shooting fairly consistently from the end of high school; a bunch of analog stuff.
 I got a Ricoh from my parents when I graduated high school, and took that on my first trip to Europe.
-They were horrible photos, but it was a new world; new environment; new people; new culture; all of it.
-It was the travel that sparked it, and seeing things that I hadn’t seen before.
+They were horrible photos, but it was a new world, new environment, new people, new culture – all of it.
+It was the travel that sparked off my interest in photography, and I began to see things that I hadn’t seen before.

 You were in Japan before coming to Hong Kong.
 Had you gone there as a photographer?

-I went back and got my M.A. before going back to properly teach at universities in Japan.
-After a few years though, I became somewhat disillusioned with the system there, and I found myself doing more and more photography thanks to the long holidays that came with the job.
-Until it became time to make the leap into photography full-time.
+I returned to the US and got my M.A. before going back to Japan to properly teach at universities.
+After a few years though, I became somewhat disillusioned with the system there, and I found myself doing more and more photography, thanks to the long holidays that came with the job – until it became time to make the leap into photography full-time.

 How did you end up in Hong Kong then?

-When I decided to make the transition to full-time photographer, my wife and I decided to come to Hong Kong, as she was offered a job here.
-We’d been talking about moving for a while, and Hong Kong was not on our radar at all, even though I’d been a few times to visit, but it just came up and we made a pretty quick decision to do it.
+When I decided to make the transition to being a full-time photographer, my wife and I decided to come to Hong Kong, as she was offered a job here.
+We’d been talking about moving for a while, and Hong Kong was not on our radar at all, even though I’d been a few times to visit.
+So it just came up and we made a pretty quick decision to do it.

 Is there a photography scene in Hong Kong and, if so, what was it like to break into that scene?

 I think there’s a scene.
 Even though, some days, I feel as though I’m still trying to break into it.
-It can be hard because sometimes you wake up feeling really good about what you’re doing and the work that you are doing and then other days you wake up feeling the exact opposite.
+It can be hard because sometimes you wake up feeling really good about what you’re doing, yet other days you wake up feeling the exact opposite.

-When I came here, I guess I thought I would be working more on the fine art side, and I do actively do that, but what I’ve realised is that to make a living doing that is next to impossible.
-I’m doing a lot more teaching and workshops than I thought I would, but it doesn’t surprise me in terms of where photography is going in terms of mobile and everybody running around snapping away.
+When I came here, I guess I thought I would be working more on the fine art side, and I do actively do that.
+But what I’ve realised is that to make a living doing that is next to impossible.
+I’ve been doing a lot more teaching and workshops than I thought I would, but it doesn’t surprise me in terms of where photography is going in terms of mobile and everybody running around snapping away.
 For me, the teaching part dovetails really nicely with my background, and I have a captive audience; people on the courses really want to be there, you know.

-I’m more influenced by older photographers than more contemporary ones.
-Daido Moriyama for example works exclusively in black and white, and he influenced me a lot when I was shooting in Tokyo.
+I’m more influenced by older photographers than contemporary ones.
+Daido Moriyama, for example, works exclusively in black and white, and he influenced me a lot when I was shooting in Tokyo.
 You can see that in the work I was doing during those Tokyo years.